 What Can I Do If I Have Mesothelioma?

 Because mesothelioma can take decades to appear it can be incredibly complicated to identify the original cause of the cancer.
-At Bailey Cowan Heckaman PLLC Cowan Heckaman, our mesothelioma attorneys have spent their careers representing victims dealing with this disease in order to ensure they receive the medical care they need and compensation they deserve.
+At Bailey Cowan Heckaman PLLC Cowan Heckaman, our mesothelioma attorneys have spent their careers representing victims dealing with this disease in order to ensure they receive the medical care they need and the compensation they deserve.
 If you or someone you love was diagnosed with mesothelioma, contact us today by filling out our online form to get started with a free case evaluation or by giving us a call at (888) 367-7160 to speak with one of our mesothelioma lawyers today.